Wyoming Veteran Benefits & Disabled Veterans Benefits

 Wyoming Veteran Benefits

-In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.
+In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the state of Wyoming.

 Wyoming Veteran Education Benefits

-Wyoming National Guard Assistance Plan (State Tuition)
+Wyoming National Guard Tuition Assistance Plan

 The Wyoming National Guard Educational Assistance Plan

 This option offers educational assistance for qualified members of the Wyoming National Guard.
 There may be full tuition payment for state-supported schools and partial assistance offered for private institutions.